TSAR-MVS: Textureless-aware Segmentation and Correlative Refinement Guided Multi-View Stereo: Experiment

-Qualitative results from the ETH3D benchmark and the Strecha dataset are respectively illustrated in Fig. and Fig. .
+Qualitative results from the ETH3D dataset, the TNT dataset and the Strecha dataset are respectively illustrated in Fig. \ref{fig7}, Fig. \ref{fig8} and Fig. \ref{fig_TNT}, .
 Clearly, our method yields the most comprehensive results, especially in textureless planar areas like floors and walls, without inducing any conspicuous detail distortion.
-This observation demonstrates the effectiveness of our method in handling areas that pose challenges for point cloud reconstruction.
-More results are available in the supplementary material.
+This observation demonstrates the texture-adaptive capabilities of our proposed method, allowing for the reconstruction of textureless areas while preserving fine details.
+More qualitative results are available in the supplementary material.

 It's also worth noting that our method offers a significant advantage in terms of computational efficiency.
-Fig. presents the runtime and GPU memory overhead between different methods.
+Fig. \ref{fig9} presents the runtime and GPU memory overhead between different methods.
 To exclude the influence of unrelated variables, all methods were implemented on the same system, with the hardware configuration provided in Section \ref{section:Dataset and Settings}.
-Despite IterMVS-LS and Gipuma are faster than our method, the GPU memory overhead demanded by IterMVS-LS is three times that of our method, and Gipuma's reconstruction quality significantly falls short of our method.
-Furthermore, our method exhibits superior performance in terms of both time and GPU memory overhead compared to COLMAP, ACMM, ACMP, and ACMMP in terms of both time and GPU memory overhead.
+Despite IterMVS-LS and Gipuma are faster than TSAR-MVS, the GPU memory overhead demanded by IterMVS-LS is three times that of TSAR-MVS, and Gipuma's reconstruction quality significantly falls short of TSAR-MVS.
+Furthermore, TSAR-MVS exhibits superior performance compared to COLMAP, ACMM, ACMP, and ACMMP in terms of both time and GPU memory overhead.
 This proves that our method is not only effective but also highly practical for applications that require both precision and speed.